×

 • Green Pimento Olives (eyeballs)

-• Black Olives (spiders and bat ears)
+• Black Olives (spiders and bat eyes)

 • Celery (pumpkin stems)